Kubic-C/spock_engine/README.md

 note: if your going to use Clang, you will have problems using valgrind as for whatever reason valgrind has problems with the debugging symbols that Clang generates.

+You will not be able to use MSVC due to their incredible ignorance of keeping only one standard of C: C89.

 ## Dependencies
 All the libraries that spock engine is dependent on are all built within